Internal Audit Department

 Reporting Structure

-The Public Finance Act of 2004 clearly stipulates that an internal auditor shall submit reports to the Controlling Officer and the Audit Committee and such reports shall be copied to the Secretary to the Treasury and to the Auditor-General.
+The Public Finance Management Act of 2018 clearly stipulates that an internal auditor shall submit reports to the Controlling Officer and the Audit Committee and such reports shall be copied to the Secretary to the Treasury and to the Auditor-General.

 The reporting structure, therefore, is as follows: